Male stars are throwing gender fashion rules out the window - ExBulletin

 Male stars are throwing gender fashion rules out the window

-This week, Hollywood idol Brad Pitt showed that it’s not just millennials who can get away with tough fashion roles when he wore a skirt to the Berlin premiere of his latest movie.
+Hollywood heartthrob Brad Pitt showed that not only millennials can be comfortable with difficult gender roles by rocking a skirt at the Berlin premiere of his latest film.
 High-speed train.

-Brad was promoting his movie Troy at the time and wearing the clothes of the time had obviously triggered something in him.
+Brad was promoting his movie TroyHe was clearly drawn to period clothing at the time.

-“The film caters to both genres.
+“The film responds to both genders.
 We were looking for realism and the Greeks wore skirts all the time back then,” he said.

 RELATED

-In 1998, at the height of his football career and just after getting engaged to Posh Spice Victoria, David Beckham was mocked for wearing a sarong.
+David Beckham was just after getting engaged to Posh Spice Victoria in 1998, and at the height of his football career, he was made fun of for wearing a sarong.

 “Sarongs are great.
-It’s one thing I never regret because I thought it looked great and I would wear it again now.” he told ITV in 2014.
+It’s something I never regret because I thought it looked great and I would wear it again now.” he told ITV in 2014.

-In fact, some of the most fashion-forward men have shown how good looking a man can be when he wears what he wants instead of what he should!
+Some of the most fashion-forward men have actually shown how handsome a man can be when he wears what he wants, rather than what he should.

 Harry Styles

-Former boy band member, singer, actor and model Harry Styles doesn’t have time for what people want him to be because he’s too busy being himself.
+Former boy band member, singer, actor and model Harry Styles doesn’t have time to be what people want.
+He’s too busy being himself.

-In a school play, he played the role of a church mouse.
-“I was very young and I wore tights for that,” he recalls.
-“I remember it was crazy for me to wear a pair of tights.
-And maybe that was where it all started!
+He was cast in a school play as a church mouse.
+“I was very young and I wore tights for that,” he recalls, “I remember it was crazy for me to wear a pair of tights.
+And maybe that’s where it all started !

 “There’s so much joy in having to play with clothes.
 I’ve never thought too much about what that means, it just becomes this extended part of creating something”